Janet Evans: 1988 Olympics

 Evans won the 400-meter and 800-meter freestyle events at the U.S. National Championships 12 times each, the largest number of national titles in one event by an American swimmer in the 100-year history of the competition.

-At the 1992 Summer Olympics in Barcelona, however, she lost the 400-meter freestyle race to German swimmer Dagmar Hase, but she did win the 800-meter freestyle race later on.
+1996 Olympics

 Evans ended her swimming career, for all practical purposes, at the 1996 Summer Olympics in Atlanta, Georgia.
 She did not win any medals, but she did add one more highlight to her life.
-She was given the honour of carrying the Olympic torch in the opening ceremony, and she handed the torch to the American boxing legend Muhammad Ali to light the cauldron.
+She was given the honour of carrying the Olympic torch in the opening ceremony, handing it to the American boxing legend Muhammad Ali who lit the Olympic cauldron.

 On July 27, 1996, she was in a building being interviewed by a German newsman when a bomb exploded nearby.
 The explosion very lightly shook the building and startled Evans.
-The incident traumatised her so much that she had a panic attack the next day while waiting for a train in an Atlanta subway station.
+The incident traumatized her so much that she had a panic attack the next day while waiting for a train in an Atlanta subway station.

-In the swimming pool, Evans finished ninth in the preliminaries of the 400-meter freestyle.
+In 1996 Olympic heats, Evans finished ninth in the preliminaries of the 400-meter freestyle.
 She did not qualify for the finals, as only the top eight finishers advance to the next level.
 In the final swim of her career, Evans finished in sixth place in the 800-meter freestyle.

-At the Atlanta Games, American swimming officials criticized Ireland's Michelle Smith about her unexpected gold medals, suggesting that she might have been using performance-enhancing drugs.
+At the 1996 Atlanta Games, American swimming officials criticized Ireland's Michelle Smith about her unexpected gold medals, suggesting that she might have been using performance-enhancing drugs.
 When asked about the accusations, Evans said that when anyone like Smith showed such a significant improvement, "there's always that question."
 American sportswriters sympathetic to Smith took this comment to mean that Evans was accusing Smith of steroid use as well, and they attacked Evans as being a sore loser.
 Evans later insisted that she meant no such accusation and that her remarks were taken out of context.
 In 1998, Smith received a four-year suspension for tampering with a urine sample.

+2012 Olympic trials

+In June 2011, it was reported that Evans was in the process of a comeback and had been training for six months with the goal of competing at the 2012 U.S. Olympic Trials.
+At the 2012 Olympic Trials, at the age of 40, she finished 80th out of 113 swimmers in the 400-meter freestyle and 53rd out of 65 swimmers in the 800-meter freestyle.

 At the end of Evans's swimming career, she held seven world records, five Olympic medals (including four gold medals), and 45 American national titles – third only to Tracy Caulkins and Michael Phelps.

-In June 2011, it was reported that Evans was in the process of a comeback and had been training for six months with the goal of competing at the 2012 U.S. Olympic Trials.
-At the 2012 Olympic Trials, at the age of 40, she ended up finishing 80th out of 113 swimmers in the 400-meter freestyle and 53rd out of 65 swimmers in the 800-meter freestyle.

-Evans was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 2001.
+She was the first American woman to win four individual Olympic gold medals in swimming.

+Other activities

+In 2010, Evans returned to competitive swimming as a United States Masters swimmer.